 Of course, it’s important to remember that this is the season for merriment, and your child certainly knows this!
 It’s a crucial part of your child’s relationship with dental health that they don’t view taking care of their teeth as an unpleasant chore, especially during the holiday season when there’s fun to be had everywhere.

-Consider alternative ways of teaching your child how to take care of your teeth, like using games, arts and crafts, or songs to motivate them.
+Consider alternative ways of teaching your child how to care for their teeth, like using games, arts and crafts, or songs to motivate them.
 If you need ideas, here’s how to get creative.

 Never Be Afraid to Ask

-While regular check-ups with your dentist are a vital component of making sure you’re taking good care of your child’s teeth, it’s worth not waiting and getting to a dental expert as soon as possible if you have any pressing concerns.
+While regular checkups with your dentist are vital to ensure you’re taking good care of your child’s teeth, it’s worth not waiting and getting to a dental expert as soon as possible if you have any pressing concerns.
 Our dentist in NW Calgary is happy to examine your child’s teeth and discuss your concerns.